Bhutan Tourism Facts

 4) It includes all permits, entrance fees, and meals – breakfast, lunch, and dinner.

-If you are a single traveler, the government charges an additional F.I.T. surcharge of US$40 per night.
+If you are a single traveller, the government charges an additional F.I.T. surcharge of US$40 per night.

 The Royal Government of Bhutan sets minimum selling prices for packages to Bhutan.
 These must be paid in U.S. dollars before arrival in Bhutan.

-Please discuss with your service provider (tour operator) on the cancellation policy
+Would you please discuss with your service provider (tour operator) the cancellation policy?